 We may issue our capital stock or securities convertible into our capital stock from time to time in connection with a financing, acquisition, investments, or otherwise.
 We intend to issue an additional 2,850,000 shares of our Class A common stock and donate such shares to a newly formed U.S. charitable foundation in the future, which will result in additional dilution to our existing stockholders.
 Additional issuances of our stock will result in dilution to existing holders of our stock.
-Also, to the extent outstanding stock options to purchase our stock are exercised or restricted stock units settle, there will be further dilution.
-Any such issuances could result in substantial dilution to our existing stockholders and cause the trading price of our Class A common stock to decline.
+We expect to grant equity awards to employees, officers, directors and other service providers under our equity incentive plans and to the extent stock options to purchase our stock are exercised or restricted stock units settle, there will be further dilution.
+Any such issuances could result in substantial dilution to our existing price of our Class A common stock to decline.